tg222eu/OPNsenseFirewallHA/README.md

-Prerequisite: OPNsense is installed in a hypervisor
+Prerequisite: OPNsense is installed in a hypervisor, a firewall already configured